-Figure 85.5 illustrates a high-level multiplexing configuration, providing a dedicated set of amplifiers, analog filters, S/H circuits, and ADCs for each transducer.
-After conversion to the digital domain, the acquired physical measures are digitally multiplexed, avoiding the nonidealities of analog multiplexers.
-This configuration can pose integration restrictions by requiring circuits with increased sizes because each analog channel requires a dedicated signal-processing chain.
-However and despite these drawbacks, a high-level configuration is the most flexible of those analyzed because different amplifiers and filters can be provided for an extensive set of transducers.
+Figure 6.5 shows a high-level multiplexing configuration, providing a dedicated set of amplifiers, analog filters, S/H circuits, and ADCs for each sensor.
+After conversion to the digital domain, the acquired physical measures are digitally multiplexed, avoiding the problems of the analog multiplexers.
+This configuration can pose integration restrictions by requiring circuits with increased sizes because each analog channel requires a dedicated signal processing chain.
+However and despite these drawbacks, a high-level configuration is the most flexible of those analyzed because different amplifiers and filters can be provided for an extensive set of sensors.
 Moreover, this configuration offers the possibility to select the most suitable ADC for the respective analog chain.
-More important is the ability to accommodate channels with different sampling frequencies, since the switching speed of the analog multiplexer is not exceeded.
-This configuration also allows a variety of channel-selecting policies for desired channels with desired sampling frequencies.
+More important is that it can accommodate channels with different sampling frequencies, since the switching speed of the analog multiplexer is not exceeded.
+This configuration also allows a variety of channel selecting policies for desired channels with desired sampling frequencies.

-FIGURE 85.5 High-level multiplexing configuration.
+FIGURE 6.5 High-level multiplexing configuration.